What’s the difference between effectiveness and research ratings?ken

 There are two important questions to consider when researching a supplement: 1) Does the evidence support a supplement’s claim?, and, 2) Is there enough evidence to come to a solid conclusion?
 The database helps you answer both.

-Effectiveness vs. Confidence Ratings
+Effectiveness vs. Research Ratings

 The database uses information from hundreds of studies.
 Each supplement contains multiple claims.
 For example, some of the claims associated with whey protein include increasing strength, increasing muscle mass, and decreasing body fat.
 Each of these claims are individually researched by multiple studies.